OccupationalTherapy.com Phone: 866-782-9924

 Presented by Rina Pandya, PT.
 DPT, FHEA, PGLTHE

-Assessment and differential diagnosis of elbow pain will be addressed in this course.
-This course will also address treatment strategies, as shown in case studies.
-This is Part 2 of a two-part series.
+The role of anatomy and surrounding structures in pain will be addressed in this course.
+The clinical signs and symptoms and pathophysiological mechanisms will also be reviewed.
+This is Part 1 of a two-part series.

 Our site uses cookies to improve your experience.
 By using our site, you agree to our Privacy Policy.